arosenkranz/scenarios/ui-component-docs/step2.md

   }}
 </pre>

-Here, we execute a function that accepts the `props` object as a parameter.This is how styled-components allows us to dynamically set styles based on prop data.
+Here, we execute a function that accepts the `props` object as a parameter.
+This is how styled-components allows us to dynamically set styles based on prop data.
 Specifically, we check the `props.variant` value against our `BTN_VARIANTS` object.

 Let's see how they look!